neiljeffries/podman-compose/my-podman-compose-project/Readme.md

 ### PODMAN:

+# Force image rebuild (ignore cache):
+podman-compose build --no-cache app

 # Run the below command from the same directory this file is in.
 podman-compose up -d

-# Force image rebuild (ignore cache):
-podman-compose build --no-cache app

 # for podman, use this datasource url in the grafana > prometheus settings
 http://host.containers.internal:9090

+# Reload Prometheus
+podman-compose restart prometheus